 Continued learning helps Calum chase his dreams

-Construction Skills Queensland (CSQ) funding helped Calum Moore become site manager of one of Brisbane's most high-end new home builds.
+Continued learning with TAFE Queensland after his apprenticeship helped Calum Moore become site manager of one of Brisbane's most high-end new home builds.

-Former TAFE Queensland carpentry apprentice, Calum Moore, 32, has risen up the ranks of Brisbane’s construction world rapidly thanks to his commitment to continued training with TAFE Queensland, as assisted by generous Construction Skills Queensland (CSQ) funding.
+Former TAFE Queensland carpentry apprentice Calum Moore, 32, has risen up the ranks of Brisbane’s construction world rapidly thanks to his commitment to continued training with TAFE Queensland.

 Master Builders Queensland said there was more construction being started in Queensland than ever before in their Building Industry Outlook for 2022.
 They said 2021 saw the sharpest spike in demand for residential construction since records have been kept, total approvals in the 12 month period moved up by 41 per cent.

 With more projects going ahead there are more supervisor roles to be filled than ever.
 This makes it the perfect time for tradespeople to upskill and enhance their careers.

 Like most school leavers, Calum enrolled in university immediately after school.
 After a year of studying marketing however, Calum found that the university method of teaching did not suit him.
 It was after this that Calum went in search of an industry he was passionate about and found construction.